 As always, you must be careful about what you infer from a passage.
-For answer choice (A), you would need to find something in the text that would suggest that the shorter the word, the less likely it may be derived from Latin-which you can find in the final two sentences.
+For answer choice (A), you would need to find something in the text that would suggest that the shorter the word, the less likely it may be derived from Latin-which you can find in the third-to-last sentence.
 There is no mention of the indigenous language before the arrival of the Germanic peoples, so you can dismiss (B).
 (C) might seem tempting because the author notes that the words used for complex ideas today are primarily those that were used by the ruling class.
 However, while discussing complex ideas might seem more likely to be the habit of those with leisure time and education, the passage does not specify anything that would allow us to draw this conclusion, and (C) must be rejected.

-11. E, F
+E, F

-From the sentence, you learn that scholars are in need of a new "way to refer to the author or authors"; furthermore, judging by the tone and topic of the sentence, you can safely assume that the answers you need will have a neutral tone.
-While it may seem possible for the solutions to render the phrase "the term Homeric tradition has been rejected," the straight-ahead road sign "so" renders this unlikely.
+From the sentence, you learn that scholars are in need of a new "way to refer to the author or https://ieltstep.com authors"; furthermore, judging by the tone and topic of the sentence, you can safely assume S that the answers you need will have a neutral tone.
+While it may seem possible for the solutions to render the phrase "the term Homeric tradition has been rejected," the straight ahead road sign "so" renders this unlikely.
 You can predict that the answers will mean "the term has been put forward."
 The key to this question is the word "possible" near the end of the sentence.
 (A) selected and (B) established cannot be correct because that would mean the term has been decided upon.
-(C) appropriated and (D) bestowed likewise fail to match our prediction, leaving (E) suggested and (F) proposed as the choices that suggest that the term has been made.
+(C) appropriated and (D) bestowed likewise fail to match our prediction, leaving (E) suggested and (F) proposed as the choices that suggest that the term has been offered as an option but no decision has been made.
 That fits nicely with "possible."